takc923/scandev/README.md

 IP 192.168.1.9 (orange.local.) is at b8:27:eb:fe:97:99
 ```

+### How it works
+scandev does:

+* Automatically detects active interfaces.
+* Sends ARP message to all possible IP addresses.
+* Sends mDNS reverse lookup query for the detected IP addresses.
+* Show the obtained IP addresses, domain names by mDNS and MAC addresses.

 ### Notice
 The source was copied and pasted from [here](https://github.com/google/gopacket/blob/3eaba08943250fd212520e5cff00ed808b8fc60a/examples/arpscan/arpscan.go) at first and modified.